About SSSP Annual Meetings

 1) The role of the facilitator/moderator/presider is to keep the session moving forward.
 That means maintaining time limits of speakers, facilitating audience participation, and wrapping up the session in time so the next session can start promptly.
 Prior to the conference, contact all of your presenters to make sure they provide material to discussants whenever one is listed.
 To encourage broad participation during the open discussion period, presiders should be careful not to allow audience members to monopolize the time with their own ad hoc presentation.

 2) Paper presenters and panelists should adhere to the time frames stipulated for the different types of sessions and be respectful of the time of other presenters.
 Since there is never enough time to fully develop an argument, the audience will be most engaged by a presentation that highlights the question you are addressing and offers your main insights into the issue.
 The question-and-answer period that follows will permit greater elaboration if questions are addressed directly to the presenter or panelist.

 3) Discussants should reflect on the papers or summaries they received prior to the session, and should lead the subsequent discussion by raising interesting points or asking questions gleaned from each presentation.
 Discussants should request written material from all presenters prior to the conference, so they have more time to prepare their remarks.

 Submitting a Paper Proposal

-- Look through the Call for Papers sessions and choose a 1st choice session for the closest fit for your paper/extended abstract and then a 2nd choice session for the next closest fit for your paper/extended abstract
+Look through the Call for Papers sessions and choose a 1st choice session for the closest fit for your paper/extended abstract and then a 2nd choice session for the next closest fit for your paper/extended abstract.

 You should also study the Annual Meeting program announcements to see where you might submit a paper or initiate a session of your own.

-- Submissions are completed online through the Society’s website
+- Submissions are completed online through the Society’s website.

-- The deadline for submissions is January 31st.
+- The submission deadline is January 31.